dayglo-sword/Forever-Autumn/README.md

 A spin off from 'A New Dark Age'.
 Can run as a stand alone, but was intend to be run with NDA for added chaos.

-Three choices as to where and when they initially land.
+Four choices as to where and when they initially land. - Selected by Game Rule.

+1836 England (6 months in)<br>
 1840's England (Early)<br>
 1900's England (H G Wells)<br>
 1930's Upper New York (Orson Wells)<br>